amplab/training/ampcamp/image-classification-with-pipelines.md

 </div>
 </div>

-After all the imports, the first thing this code does is load the Newsgroups training data using a utility ampcamp methods we have provided.
+After all the imports, the first thing this code does is use an ampcamp utility method we have provided to load the Newsgroups training data into an `RDD[String]` for the training documents and an `RDD[Int]` for the class labels.
 Next, a very simple pipeline for text classification is built using KeystoneML.
 This pipeline consists of:

-1. Simple tokenization (splitting text on whitespace)
+1. `Tokenizer("[\\s]+")`: Simple tokenization (splitting text on whitespace)
-2. Attaching the value '1' to tokens that occur in the document
+2. `TermFrequency(x => 1)`: Attaches the value '1' to tokens that occur in the document
-3. Converting the tokens to a a sparse feature vector, with the attached values becoming the feature values for the tokens (Keeping only the 100000 tokens that appear in the most training documents)
+3. `CommonSparseFeatures(100000)`: Converting the tokens to a a sparse feature vector, with the attached values becoming the feature values for the tokens (Keeping only the 100000 tokens that appear in the most training documents)
-4. Classification using a Logistic Regression Model, a [generalization](https://en.wikipedia.org/wiki/Generalized_linear_model) of the linear classifier we described above.
+4. `LogisticRegressionEstimator(newsgroupsClasses.length, regParam = 0, numIters = 10)`: Classification using a Logistic Regression Model, a [generalization](https://en.wikipedia.org/wiki/Generalized_linear_model) of the linear classifier we described above.

 Once the pipeline is built, the final line both trains the pipeline, and evaluates it on the test data.